This article describes the steps to install Drupal on Windows with XAMPP support.

 Then right-click the highlighted PHP configuration file and edit.
 Then make the changes below in the file and save.
 You will have to scroll line by line.

 Then change to the following lines below in the file and save.

 file_uploads = On allow_url_fopen = On memory_limit = 256M upload_max_filesize = 100M max_execution_time = 120 max_input_vars = 1500 date.timezone = America/Chicago

 Save the file when you’re done.

-When done, open Internet Explorer and type the URL below to begin Drupal installation wizard.
+When done, open Internet Explorer and type the URL below to begin the Drupal installation wizard.

-Then browse to the domain of the site and you should see Drupal site setup wizard.
+Then browse to the site’s domain and see the Drupal site setup wizard.

 Follow the on-screen instructions until you’ve successfully installed Drupal.

 You may also like the post below: